tfausak/tfausak.github.io/_posts/2012-01-20-making-the-famigo-logo-with-css.md

 ---
-title: Making the Famigo Logo with CSS
+title: Making the Famigo logo with CSS
 ---

 The [Famigo][1] [logo][2] is relatively simple.
 Some colorful, jumbled